 Hero background

-Start your journey with a week in Kandy, among temples, local food and craft traditions, to discover the true soul of Sri Lanka.
-Then move to the coast at Ambalangoda and devote your days to caring for and releasing sea turtles.
+Start your trip with a week in Kandy, between temples, local food and traditional crafts, getting to know the heart of Sri Lanka.
+Then move down to the coast at Ambalangoda and spend your days caring for and releasing sea turtles.

 Where